 Carolyn is a writer for stage and screen based in Los Angeles.

 Academy Award winner Melissa Leo headlined the reading of Carolyn’s screenplay MAGNETIC at the Hamptons International Film Festival Screenwriters’ Lab.
-MAGNETIC also won the first place Alfred P. Sloan first place screenwriting award, Plume & Pellicule Award, and Writemovies.com Award.
+MAGNETIC also won the Alfred P. Sloan first place screenwriting award, Plume & Pellicule Award, and Writemovies.com Award.
 MAGNETIC is in development with producers Diane Nabatoff and Alexander Ross with Jon Amiel (CREATION) attached as director.

 Carolyn is writing an original feature for Noggin Sauce Pictures.
 Jon Diack and Rachel Fowler will produce.